Innovation-Information-Initiative/Innovation-Data-Processing-Scripts/contributing.md

 This is *not* the place to submit:
 * datasets themselves (instead, add them to our [Innovation Datasets Index](https://docs.google.com/spreadsheets/d/1bdyhGrj0oNz-_qW3Rv2GNGqhZZ73rgj-DYWePLA_1Ms/edit#gid=1389884911))
-* data cleaning scripts that are specific to *non* innovation-related datasets (though general cleaning scripts that you have found useful for general data workflows are invited)
+* data processing scripts that are specific to *non* innovation-related datasets (though general scripts that you have found useful for data workflows are warmly invited)